ED opposing bail only to harm my health says Chidambaram

 The probe agency said the contention of the senior Congress leader that no offence is made out against him is "untenable in law" and his plea is liable to be rejected.

-In his rejoinder, Chidambaram denied the ED's claim that this is a case of economic offence which itself constitutes a class apart and is considered to be the gravest offence cutting to very root of purity and probity of public administration.
+In his rejoinder, Chidambaram denied the ED's claim that this is a case of economic offence which itself constitutes a class apart and is considered to be the gravest offence cutting to the very root of purity and probity of public administration.

 Chidambaram fine, need not be hospitalised: AIIMS medical board tells high court